OfficeDev/open-xml-docs/docs/how-to-retrieve-application-property-values-from-a-word-processing-document.md

     Dim props = document.ExtendedFilePropertiesPart.Properties
 ```

-Once you have the reference to the properties of <span
-class="keyword">ExtendedFilePropertiesPart</span>, you can then retrieve
+Once you have the reference to the properties of **ExtendedFilePropertiesPart**, you can then retrieve
 any of the application properties, using simple code such as that shown
 in the next example.
 Note that the code must confirm that the reference
 to each property isn't **null** before
 retrieving its <span sdata="cer"
-target="T:DocumentFormat.OpenXml.Wordprocessing.Text"><span
-class="nolink">Text</span></span> property.
+target="T:DocumentFormat.OpenXml.Wordprocessing.Text">**Text**** property.
 Unlike core properties,
 document properties aren't available if you (or the application) haven't
 specifically given them a value.